The University of Memphis

 improvisation, keyboard theory, repertoire, sight reading, technique and

-12-minute individual appointment.
-If you arrive late or miss your scheduled
+individual appointment.
+If you arrive late or miss your scheduled time, you

-time, you will receive an F for each category missed.
-Juries I and II are held
+will receive an F for each category missed.
+Juries I and II are held during

-during regular class time.
-Jury III is scheduled during the final examination
+regular class time.
+Jury III is scheduled during the final examination period

-period for this course as published in the official course schedule!
-Plan
+for this course as published in the official course schedule!
+Plan accordingly.

 Regular